Here is How Warren Buffer Would Trade (ESRT)

 Citigroup gave a rating of “ Sell” to ESRT, setting the target price at $7.50 in the report published on April 7th of the current year.

-Volatility was left at 3.68%, however, over the last 30 days, the volatility rate increased by 4.95%, as shares sank -11.88% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.14% lower at present.
+Volatility was left at 4.03%, however, over the last 30 days, the volatility rate increased by 4.84%, as shares surge +5.99% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.13% upper at present.

-During the last 5 trading sessions, ESRT fell by -6.82%, which changed the moving average for the period of 200-days by -56.51% in comparison to the 20-day moving average, which settled at $6.38.
-In addition, Empire State Realty Trust, Inc. saw -56.95% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ESRT rose by +9.80%, which changed the moving average for the period of 200-days by -51.86% in comparison to the 20-day moving average, which settled at $6.35.
+In addition, Empire State Realty Trust, Inc. saw -51.86% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ESRT